karimkohel/FCC/README.md

 # FCC
-Fine Car Classifier is a classification project that is trained on 70+ models of cars and would identify each ones make and model
+Fine Car Classifier is a classification project that's trained on 70+ models of cars and would identify each one's make and model

 # Usage
 ```python